adamgonzls/portfolio-v2.5-astro/src/pages/blog/2022-07-15-presented-my-portfolio.md

 ## {frontmatter.description}

-I've been taking [Zell Liew's](https://zellwk.com/blog/) Build and Deploy workshop on the [Astro](https://astro.build/) Static Site Generator. _(Aside: this course was a great value as it was an 8-week live workshop with 1 hour instructional time, followed by discussions which could range from 30 minutes to an hour)._ During the course, we started talking about showing what we had built with our newly acquired knowledge.
+I've been taking [Zell Liew's](https://zellwk.com/blog/) Build and Deploy workshop on the [Astro](https://astro.build/) Static Site Generator. _(Aside: this course was a great value as it was an 8-week live workshop with 1 hour instructional time, followed by an after-party which was open-discussion which, could range from 30 minutes to an hour)._ During the course, we started talking about showing what we had built with our newly acquired knowledge.
 That's when I decided to build this portfolio site and have at least a v1 available for review.

 ### I worked HARD to prepare